UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

 Once these steps are complete, your package mirrors the full proteomics pipeline and can be executed end-to-end inside `ms_experiment_final.ipynb`.

 🎉 **Congratulations!** You now have a fully documented, tested, and published proteomics package.
 If your repository is public, anyone can discover it, clone it, or fork it to contribute.
 If it’s private, only collaborators you invite will see the code, so choose the visibility that fits your goals.
-Consider mentioning this project in applications or interviews — an GitHub repository showcasing your own functioning bioinformatics package is a strong addition to your portfolio.
+Consider mentioning this project in applications or interviews — a GitHub repository showcasing your own functioning bioinformatics package is a strong addition to your portfolio.

 ## 12. Cross-test for reproducibility
 Ensure others can run your package by partnering with a classmate for cross-testing: